 In Japan, there are two Valentine’s Days: the first is on February 14, a day during which women offer to men dark chocolate.
 After a month, on March 14, during The White Day, men (when they are interested), give back some white chocolate.
 Of course, this double Valentine’s Day was created by the confectionery industry.
 Click and listen to the correct pronunciation of Kimi o aishiteiru, or read the pronunciation: kee MYOH aeesh-too.

 In China, Valentine’s Day is becoming more and more popular, especially among youngsters.
-Actually, this celebration is becoming more important than the Double Seventh Festival, a sort of carnival celebrated in August during which single girls ask the Gods to find a boyfriend.
+Actually, this festivity is becoming more important than the Double Seventh Festival, a sort of carnival celebrated in August during which single girls ask the Gods to find a boyfriend.
 No matter which day you celebrate, I love you in Chinese is always Wo ai ni, pronounced wo-I-nee.
 The letter I is pronounced as the English singular, first-person pronoun.

 Valentine’s Day in all the English-speaking countries is a big celebration of love and friendship.
 The association between the saint and the celebration of love started with Geoffrey Chaucer, the greatest English poet of the Middle Ages.
 He wrote about St. Valentine's Day as a special day for lovers in his love poem The Parliament of Fowls.
 Centuries later, in 1868, Richard Cadbury produced his first Valentine's Day box of chocolates and the Hallmark company released the first Valentine card in 1913.